 CBRN attacks stand for Chemical, Biological, Radiation, and Nuclear attacks.

-Let’s take a look at past CBRN attacks, the most common weapons, and how to survive.
-Today we are delving into the world of radiation and nuclear attacks.
-In the UK nuclear is grouped under radiation, whilst America separates the two.
+Let’s take a look at past CBRN attacks, the most common weapons, and how to survive, as unfortunately more commonly today, we are delving into the world of chemical warfare.